Yoeri-z/trackmania_club_bot/README.md

 ## Getting Started

 Before you begin, you need to decide how you want to run the bot.
-There are four options, ordered from easiest to most advanced:
+There are three options, ordered to approximate difficulty:

 1.  **Managed Hosting:** The easiest, hands-off option.
-2.  **Run with a Public Docker Image:** The simplest self-hosted option.
-No code required!
+2.  **Run with a Public Docker Image:** Easily host the bot using the public docker image.
-3.  **Run with Python:** A great way to learn the basics of running a code project on your own computer.
+3.  **Run with Python:** Run the code manually on your own server or computer.
-4.  **Run with Docker (Build from source):** A more advanced method that lets you build the Docker image yourself.

 ---